DanielFrauAlfaro/Proyecto_Servicios/README.md

 sudo apt-get install libasound-dev
   ```

-  Check the Appendix 1 for any doubts or if there are some errors related to the voice interface
+  Check the [Appendix 1](#appendix-1) for any doubts or if there are some errors related to the voice interface

+### Blocks
+  This project uses some blocks inside the Gazebo simulation, provided in the `aruco_block_long*` folders, but they must be placed in a specific location in your PC.
+This place is an unseen folder in the `home` directory called `.gazebo/models`.
+If this none of these exists, create them yourself.

+## Compilation
   To get this repository and compile it in your PC:

 ```